lmtoy/lmtoy_2018-S1-MU-8/README.md

 can be submitted in a shell as the first one will not finish until all jobs are done.

+### Alternate ProjectId's

+For the M51 project by accident the ProjectId during one night (2020-02-13, see **lmtinfo.log**) was given the wrong ProjectId.
+In addition one pointing observation was stored under 2018S1SEQUOIACommissioning.

+In addition, it may be diserable to add certain pointing observations to the dataset, to confirm that pointing was optimal. most (all?) osbervations have (or should have) a regular pointing done before, maybe during, and after an observation.
+In theory one could use a cross-correlatoin technique to convince oneselves that the data are safe to stack.

 ## Files:

 The run1 and run2 files are kept separate, because each by themselved can be run in parallel